|Vision & Mission Statement

 HOW TO GET INVOLVED?

-Become involved in the ICCP Portal in numerous ways: send us your updated national cancer plan and NCD plan; tell us the status of your country’s cancer registration; offer to share your experience as a case study; suggest new resources to feature in the Library; join a Network to share your experience; join us as a Partner.
+Become involved in the ICCP Portal in numerous ways: send us your updated national cancer plan and NCD plan; tell us the status of your country’s cancer registration; offer to share your experience as a case study; suggest new resources to feature in the Library; join us as a Partner.

 To become involved please contact us.